USGS-WiM/NSSServices/Docs/Roles/Get.md

-## Available Roles Resources
-<span style="color:red">Requires Authentication</span>
+<span style="color:red">Requires Administrator Authentication</span><br>

-Returns an array of available role resources currently provided by the services
+Returns an array of all available role resources currently provided by the services.